 Harvesting and Storage.

-be harvested all year.
+be harvested all year round.

-Cut the heads off the Lettuce at ground level and allow the roots to decompose in the soil.
+When harvesting, cut the heads off the Lettuce at ground level and allow the roots to decompose in the soil.

 Lettuce does not

 store well and should be eaten within a few days of harvest.

 like most vegetables, are vulnerable to attack from certain pests in my

 garden.
 My blog on "Controlling Garden Pests" explains a